shloch/DatabaseNestedSets/README.md

 ## Testing the app

-The live demo is available here: _https://rawcdn.githack.com/shloch/custom-Grid-based-Framework/3b4bc04f48eabc1b80066c1eb94c83c2e293246b/index.html_
+This app is deployed and availaible demo is available [here](https://nested-sets.herokuapp.com/api.php/)

-## Deployed link and Demo videos
+## Demo videos

 This project is deployed on Heroku for testing and deployed [here](https://nested-sets.herokuapp.com/api.php/)